A conjecture on the Crazy Knight's Tour Problem: An equivalent bishop's tour problem

-We now consider the following auxiliary lemma, that we use in the following section: \begin{lem} Let $A$ be an $HA(m,n;a,b)$.
-If $\gcd(m,n) = a+b$ and $\gcd(a,b) = 1$, then a bishop is a solution to $T(A)$. \end{lem} \begin{proof} Let $A$ be as in the statement, where we assume without loss of generality that $A$ is an $HA^{se}(m,n;a,b)$, and let $A' =J_{m,n}$.
-It has been proven in \cite{DF} that in an $m \times n$ toroidal board we need exactly the orbits of $\gcd(m,n) = a+b$ bishops to cover each filled cell of the array $A'$ once, where here we always refer to the bishop as a $1$-knight, i.e. the chessboard piece that moves by one square on the right and by one square downwards.
+We conclude this section with another auxiliary lemma, which will be useful to get the main results: \begin{lem} Let $A$ be an $A^R(m,n;a,b)$.
+If $\gcd(m,n) = a+b$ and $\gcd(a,b) = 1$, then a bishop is a solution to $T(A)$. \end{lem} \begin{proof} It has been proven in \cite{DF} that to cover each filled cell of $J_{m,n}$ once we need exactly the orbits of $\gcd(m,n) = a+b$ bishops.
 Let then $\mathcal{B}= \{B_1, B_2,\dotsc,B_{a+b}\}$ be such a set of bishops.
-Note that if we fix $a+b$ consecutive cells in a row of $A'$, say $(c_1, c_2,\dotsc, c_{a+b})$, then each cell belongs to the orbit of a different bishop.
+Note that if we fix $a+b$ consecutive cells in a row of $J_{m,n}$, then each cell belongs to the orbit of a different bishop.

-Let $(c_1, c_2,\dotsc, c_{a+b})$ be consecutive cells in the $(m-a)$-th row of $A$, so that $c_{a+b} = (m-a,n-1)$, and place the indexes of the bishops so that the cell $c_i$ belongs to the orbit of $B_i$.
+Let $(z_1, z_2,\dotsc, z_{a+b})$ be consecutive cells in the $(m-a)$-th row of $A$, so that $z_{a+b} = (m-a,n-1)$, and place the indexes of the bishops so that the cell $z_i$ belongs to the orbit of $B_i$.
 Let $\phi$ denote the bishop's move function, and define $\eta: [1,a+b] \rightarrow [1,a+b]$ to be the following map:

-where $q$ is the minimum strictly positive integer such that $\phi^q(c_i)$ is either in the first column or in the first row of $A$.
+where $q$ is the minimum strictly positive integer such that $\phi^q(z_i)$ is either in the first column or in the first row of $A$.
 It is not hard to verify that:

 We now prove that $\eta$ is a permutation on $[1,a+b]$ of maximum length.
 We have that $\eta(1)=b+1$, and through successive applications of $\eta$ we cover all the elements in $[a,a+b]$ that are equal to $b+1$ modulo $a$; in particular, the last visited element that belongs to this congruence class is precisely the residue class of $b+1 $ modulo $a$.
-Proceeding inductively, it follows that we cover all the elements that are equal to $\ell b+1$ modulo $a$, for $\ell = 1,2,\dotsc, a$; since $\gcd(a,b)=1$, this corresponds to the whole interval $[1,a+b]$.
+Proceeding inductively, it follows that we cover all the elements that are equal to $\ell b+1$ modulo $a$, for $\ell \in[1,a]$; since $\gcd(a,b)=1$, this corresponds to the whole interval $[1,a+b]$.
 Thus, $\eta$ is a permutation of $[1,a+b]$ of maximum length.